Counselling and Psychotherapy in Derby.

 I trained for two years to become a counsellor and a further four years to qualify as a psychotherapist.
-Since I commenced training I have been a member of the British Association for Counselling and Psychotherapy (BACP).
 When I qualified as a psychotherapist I became a practitioner member of the United Kingdom Council for Psychotherapy (UKCP).

 I undertook my own personal therapy throughout training and learned a great deal about my 'true self'.
 Being in a healthy therapeutic relationship with a psychotherapist who always believed in me had a significant impact on me.
 As I became to understand the 'real' me, healthy relationships with other people became possible.
 I realised I had a purpose in my life with a lot of potential.

 The therapeutic relationship I shared had a profound impact on me as an individual and I was able to change my life for the positive.
 This is what I want to offer my clients - there is hope.
 Research has shown that the quality of the working relationship between therapist and client is paramount in determining the effectiveness of therapy.

 Counselling can vary.
 Some clients decide to focus on a specific issue for a short time, whilst other clients have deeper issues that need a longer-term focus.
 I want you to feel comfortable if your choice is to continue into longer-term, as I understand that counselling is a commitment in terms of both time and money.